iltertaha/js-bookmark/readme.md

 ### How to use?

-In the page add the link to your bookmark.

-While watching BB COLLAB recordings, click the bookmarklet.
-After clicking at the bottom of the video, buttons will appear to adjust speed.

 * Go to [this page.](http://iltertaha.com/bookmarklet/speedup.html "Simple bookmarklet :) ")
 * Add link to your bookmarks by dragging and dropping.